 Source: Invest in Bogota, based on official information.

-Electric utility coverage is nearly 100% in Bogota.
-CODENSA, Bogota’s electric utility, is part of the ENEL Group of Italy and is recognized for high quality and cost-competitive service.
-Natural gas is provided by another privately owned utility, Gas Natural.
-Water and sewerage are managed by the City-owned Acueducto de Bogota, which has coverage of 99% in water and 98% in sewerage.
+Electric utility coverage is nearly 100% in Bogota .
+Enel - CODENSA Bogota’s electric utility is part of the ENEL Group of Italy and is recognized for high quality and cost - competitive service.
+Additionally, this company is committed with the modernization of the networks in the country: from sustainable solutions like solar energy for enterprises, the use of LED technology for the city’s streetlights, to the promotion of mobility with electric bikes and vehicles.
+Natural gas is provided by another privately - owned utility , Gas Natural.
+Water and sewerage are managed by the c ity - owned Acueducto de Bogota which has coverage of 99% in water and 98% in sewerage.

 Bogota is a natural hub for land-based freight in Colombia.
 Many companies have located logistics and distribution facilities in Bogota to serve Colombia.
 The government is currently developing four-lane highways from Bogota to both Atlantic and Pacific seaports.